-If the allegation meets threshold criteria, complete allegation management referral form

-If UNSURE the allegation meets threshold criteria, complete initial consideration form

-Forms to be emailed to: aml@rochdale.gov.uk

-In addition to the AML referral, if harm may have been caused or is at risk of taking place to an adult with care and support needs, a referral to adult social care needs to be made so that a safeguarding enquiry can be made
+If the allegation meets threshold criteria, complete allegation management referral form If UNSURE the allegation meets threshold criteria, complete initial consideration form Forms to be emailed to: aml@rochdale.gov.uk In addition to the AML referral, if harm may have been caused or is at risk of taking place to an adult with care and support needs, a referral to adult social care needs to be made so that a safeguarding enquiry can be made Safeguarding lead or senior manager will discuss with the AML and agree a course of action

 Allegation management strategy meeting

 The AML will chair the allegation management meeting.
 The employer has to attend the meeting; police and adult social care may also attend.
 The alleged perpetrator will not be involved in the meeting and neither will the adult involved or their representative.

 The members of the meeting will decide:

 - What is required to safeguard the adult involved or other adults with whom the staff member has contact, to ensure any risks to adults with care and support needs are managed. - Whether a police and/or adult social care investigation is required or whether disciplinary procedures should be followed; this could include suspending the employee.
 Any internal investigation should follow any police or adult social care enquiries. - What information can be shared with the alleged perpetrator and by whom. - Whether further investigation is required following which a second allegation management strategy meeting needs to be convened to reach an outcome.

-For more information visit rbsab.org/professionals/allegations-management/
+ROCHDALE BOROUGH For more information visit rbsab.org/professionals/allegations-management/